About

 In 2014, he founded Agile Government Leadership as a community project that brought awareness to open and agile methodologies for better digital service delivery by government.
 AGL is now Technologists for the Public Good.

-In 2019, Luke served as product designer for California’s Alpha team, a short-term innovation project by the State of California to re-imagine CA.gov.
-He also worked with the state on Code California, aimed at helping to create open source software awareness inside government.
+In 2019, Luke served as product designer for California’s Alpha team, an innovation project by the State of California to re-imagine CA.gov.
+He also worked with the state on Code California, aimed at creating awareness around open source software and culture inside government.

 His past volunteer service includes mentoring youth with Fairfax County’s (Virginia) Befriend-A-Child program; hosting a Bosnian refugee family with the International Rescue Committee; and providing hospice care support with Pathways Home Health and Hospice.

-Luke graduated from George Mason University with degrees in Government & Politics and International Studies.
+Luke graduated from George Mason University with degrees in government and politics and tnternational studies.
 He was editor-in-chief of the GMU newspaper, The Broadside, where he led staff to win the university’s first national Associated Collegiate Press honors.